Compost Worm Feeding Guide: What to Feed Red Wigglers with Tips & Feeding Chart (2024)

 - Foods high in salt content

-How Often and How Much to Feed your Worms
+How Often & How Much to Feed Your Red Wiggler Compost Worms

-Remember in the last section when we talked about everything in moderation with worm farming?
-This is especially true with feeding your worms.
-Over-feeding, along with temperature, is one of the easiest ways to quickly kill your worm population.
 Think of feeding your worms like drinking a bottle of wine - you don't usually drink the entire bottle in 1 glass or gulp.
 You enjoy it in moderation over several glasses or days.
-Feed worms slowly and modestly and they will stay happy and healthy.
+Feed worms slowly (~ 2 times per week) and modestly and they will stay happy and healthy.

 - Rule #1: Moderation!
 You can always add more food later.